Best strategies for maintaining a vibrant, high-performance work culture for remote teams

-If you use Trello, along with Google Drive, Ryver, and Zoom (at minimum) you will have the basic essentials for managing projects with your remote or co-located team.
+If you use Trello, along with the Google Suite, Ryver, and Zoom (at minimum) you will have the basic essentials for managing projects with your remote or co-located team.

 Seeking Continuous Improvement

-By no means have we yet mastered the art of working effortlessly 100% with colleagues and clients at a distance, but over time, we have learned several methods along the way to make sure we operate as productively as possible.
+While we don’t profess to having mastered the art and science of working with colleagues and clients at a distance, over time, we have learned several methods that have enabled us to operate more productively and seamlessly.

 When projects are stalling or our team feels like it’s getting off track, the most important thing we have learned is to express our opinions and concerns, communicating amongst ourselves to detect where any bottlenecks or disconnect may lie.
-Making sure to have a culture that promotes openness and honesty while also trusting one another has been key.
-Lastly, we are passionate about continuously evaluating new management tools and methods to optimize output.
+Making sure to have a culture that promotes openness, honesty, and trust is key.

 We’d love to know, what are some of the best things you’ve learned to help manage working remotely?
 Are you going remote due to the novel coronavirus?
 Leave us a comment!